OliviaTabares/STAT545-hw-Rodriguez-Arelis-Alexi/hw02/hw2_dplyr_ggplot2.md

     ##  9 Argentina  1992  9308.419  MERCOSUR
     ## 10 Argentina  1997 10967.282  MERCOSUR
     ## # ... with 74 more rows

-The dataset `trade.agreements` can be used for plotting the corresponding time series.
-Note we're facetting by `Agreement`.

 We need to reorder the factor levels for `country`, so the plot will be more understanble in terms of the legend.